 What are the risk in second stage of liver cancer?
 Is it dangerous stage ?
 What are the survival rate of a person in second stage of livet cancer?

 Deoxygenated blood enters the lungs from the right side of the heart and travels to the lungs.
 When you inspire, oxygen flows into the lungs, transverses the capilliares and attaches to hemoglobin down a gradient.
 At the same time, co2 diffuses into the capilaries and is expelled with exhalation.
 Oxygen rich blood then flows to the left side of the heart and into the ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Symptoms of dying from lung cancer

-- Signs body is dying from cancer
+- Signs of dying from lung cancer with brain mets

 - Dying from lung cancer moaning in sleep